-Blended Learning is a pedagogical approach that combines face-to-face classroom methods with computer-mediated activities in the process of teaching and learning.
-It has been decided that blended learning be taken recourse to only if such need arises (unfortunately).
-To face such a situation, the teacher be kept in a ready to use mode.
-Hence, only 10% teaching be done through blended learning after deliberations of the departmental level.
+Blended Learning comput d Learning is a pedagogical approach that combines face-to-face classroom methods er-mediated activities in the process of teaching and learning.
+It has been decided learning be taken recourse to only if such need arises (unfortunately).
+To face such, the teacher be kept in a ready to use mode.
+Hence, only 10% teaching be done through blended l learning after deliberations of the departmental level.